 After announcing the merger, both companies withheld critical information from shareholders regarding Bhopal liabilities pending against Dow subsidiary Union Carbide.
 But, unresolved claims in the forthcoming ‘curative’ civil petition alone, aiming to address inadequacies within the 1989 civil settlement, amount to several billion dollars over Carbide’s total book value.
 In addition, the outstanding criminal manslaughter case has the potential for fines and penalties with no upper limit and Dow has been summoned on five occasions to explain why Union Carbide has never attended court to face the charges.

-In the case of DuPont, C8 (or PFOA), a toxin used in the manufacture of Teflon remains a major issue despite DuPont recently making a $670.7 million offer to settle C8 lawsuits connected with contamination emanating from its Washington Works plant in Wood County, Ohio.
+In the case of DuPont, C8 (or PFOA), a toxin used in the manufacture of Teflon remains a major issue despite DuPont recently making a $670.7 million offer to settle C8 lawsuits connected with contamination emanating from its Washington Works plant in West Virginia.
 This settlement, if agreed, would include three cases previously tried in a federal court which each received awards running in to the millions of dollars.
 This makes the $670m proposed settlement look an extremely paltry amount given the 3,500 cases in the class action seeking damages.

 Elsewhere, there are known to be serious issues with C-8 contamination around the US, as well as in the Netherlands, Korea, Australia and other countries.
 In fact, C8 contaminates every continent and country on the globe, and has been detected in the Pacific Ocean and other bodies of water, where the largest concentrations are in the top surface levels.